tlvlp/iot-project-summary/README.md

 - Various relay and sensor modules

 ## Server side API
-Details of the server side API are detailed at the [iot-api-gateway](https://github.com/tlvlp/iot-api-gateway) service
+The server side API is detailed at the [iot-api-gateway](https://github.com/tlvlp/iot-api-gateway) service

 ## MCU side API
-Details of the MCU side API are detailed at the [iot-mcu-modules](https://github.com/tlvlp/iot-mcu-modules) template
+The MCU side API is detailed at the [iot-mcu-modules](https://github.com/tlvlp/iot-mcu-modules) template

-Implementations used in my own gardens can be found at:
+Implementations used in my own indoor garden can be found at:
 - [BazsalikOn Soil](https://github.com/tlvlp/iot-mcu-bazsalikon-soil)

 ## Deployment